 She was very disappointed but we encouraged her to talk to other family members to see if anyone could help her out.
 At first, she felt nervous about doing it but her desire to learn the work was greater than her fear so she started asking.
 Wonderfully, she had an Aunt who said she could tell that Jackie really wanted to do this and so she loaned her whole tuition.
 Jackie went to school and did such a great job that she forgave the loan when she graduated.

 There’s Lots of Help if You Look For It

 I saved the best for last.
 Two friends came in, both of them wanting to go to cosmetology school.
 When we got to the part of the interview about if they would need financial assistance, Allison said she had it covered.
 Her friend looked at her and wondered how she was doing it.

-Allison had gone to her employer, her church and every community center like Rotary Club, Lions Club and others and asked if they had any scholarship programs.
-She also searched online and found additional local organizations, scholarships and grants that she could apply for.
+Allison had gone to her employer, her church and every community center like Rotary Club, Lions Club, and others and asked if they had any scholarship programs.
+She also searched online and found additional local organizations, scholarships, and grants that she could apply for.
 She kept hearing the same story over and over again.
-Almost no one ever applied even though the organizations publicized that they scholarships were available.
+Almost no one ever applied even though the organizations publicized that the scholarships were available.

 Allison managed to put together her entire tuition with the grants and scholarships from the local organizations.
 It was truly wonderful to see her launched her career without any debt when she graduated.

 (Please Note: Avoid any site or service that charges you an upfront fee to help you find a grant or loan.
 These are often scams that take advantage of students.
 Any legitimate service should not charge any fee at all or only charge a very small fee only after they actually help you get financial aid or grants.
 Please be careful.
 If you aren’t sure something is legitimate, please contact the financial aid office for guidance before moving forward.)